-Many people feel sleepy after eating.
-This can be a natural result of digestion patterns and sleep cycles.
+Feeling sleepy after eating can be a natural result of digestion patterns and sleep cycles.
+Factors that may play a role include the type and amount of food a person eats.

 Some types of foods and the timing of meals can also make people feel especially tired after a meal.
 A decrease in energy levels after eating is called postprandial somnolence.